SerenaTetart/Time_series_analysis/README.md

 Here we will try to forecast cryptocurrencies using only LSTM and multivariate time series, we'll also forecast sales with ARIMA in the last project.

-Because cryptocurrencies are highly volatile and doesn't follow a specific pattern the results won't be good.
+Because cryptocurrencies are highly volatile and doesn't follow a specific pattern the results won't be good for the first two projects.

 ## Requirements